 We regularly work on behalf of persons who have guardians or conservators.
 In some cases, a guardian or conservator may be warranted, but legal action has not been formally taken.
 Here we advise families to follow a "least restrictive" path (i.e. seek direct informed consent or request permission that a power of attorney be named) to legally and ethically guide a person to have their affairs managed, up to the point of pursuing a formal Court action.
 For the adult child who has behavioral or psychological challenges to working with us, we utilize rehabilitation counseling ( one of our professional core competencies) to help that individual participate in ways that they can understand or accept.

 We are fee-for-service.
 We can restructure service delivery for clients whose support needs become costly or who demonstrate an inability to constructively utilize the services provided.

 In some cases, the realities of money, dependence, and disability can be contaminants to a parent/child relationship.
-In these instances, the adult child wants autonomy and the parent was respite from being both parent and "banker" for that adult child.
-Also, parents want to practice separation from their adult child, that is, to ready him or her for a future when the parents are gone.
-This process involves the child learning to relate to a third party professional managing their funds.
+In these instances, the adult child wants autonomy and the parent wants respite from being both parent and "banker" for that adult child.
+Also, families understand the necessary exercise readying him or her for a future when the parent(s) are gone.
+This process involves the adult child practicing cooperation and collaboration with a third party professional managing their funds.